FAQ: Frequently Asked Questions

 No. Entry fees are NON-REFUNDABLE and entries are NON-TRANSFERABLE.
 Sorry, no exceptions.
 Once we receive and accept your entry, you will not receive a refund if you cannot participate.
 You may not give or sell your number to anyone else.
 You MAY transfer your application to the following year.
 Submit a cancellation or transfer request on our Contact page.

 There are quite a few Great Wall Marathon events put on the Great Wall of China annually.
 Our race, Conquer the Wall Marathon, takes place on rarely visited sections of the Great Wall called Jinshanling and Gubeikou.
-The marathon held the 1st weekend of May is held on the Jinshanling section of the wall and also runs local roads and through a local village.
 Another Great Wall Marathon takes place on the Huangyaguan portions of the Great Wall on the 3rd weekend of May.
 There are many marathons around the world that claim to be adventure marathons, yet so few live up to the title.
 Conquer the Wall Marathon has no equal.
-Although we hold our race on the Jinshanling section of the wall like the event the 1st weekend of May 60% or more of our course is actually on the Great Wall.
 Our event is an event that separates the tourists from the adventurers.
 It will test you like no other race.
 More than 20,000 unrelenting stone steps, and no less than 30km of running experience on one of the oldest and most recognizable structures in the world.
 At times you will find yourself in remote, crumbling sections of an ancient landscape where time has stood still – areas that Mother Nature has begun to reclaim.
 From the excitement of the start line to the solitude of an ancient landscape, Conquer the Wall Marathon will leave you with an experience that will last forever.